 In this article, we explore how CGI can be applied to AR/VR and examine some of the ways in which it may change these emerging technologies.

 What is CGI?CGI is short for Computer Generated Imagery and refers to the idea of producing images, video, or audio by simulating natural processes in a computer.
 In other words, CGI takes data and information about how an object or person would behave in a certain situation and then creates that image on the screen.
+This is done in a 3d rendering studio.

 The process of generating these simulated images is called rendering.
 This is just one step of a larger process that includes designing the 3D model and creating animation—all with the goal of creating believable digital content.